Can PTSD Cause Hallucinations?

 What is PTSD?

 For some people, psychotic disorders may occur secondary to PTSD symptoms.
-While the link between the conditions is still being investigated, there is evidence of a connection.
+While the link between the conditions is still being investigated, there is evidence of a potential connection.

 Can PTSD cause hallucinations?